 Tom Fox not only supported the idea, but even agreed to host the Great Women in Compliance Podcast and helped us prepare our first episode, right there at the SCCE conference.
 We are now a part of Compliance Podcast network, where you can find a range of Compliance-centric podcasts, including our very own which is the only series on the channel currently not led by Tom Fox.

 Mary Shirley is a New Zealand qualified lawyer with extensive experience implementing, evaluating, and monitoring compliance programs for multi-national corporations.
 Currently Senior Director, Ethics and Compliance at Fresenius Medical Care in Boston, Mary has a large international footprint of experience having held global ethics and compliance roles in Singapore, Hong Kong and Dubai.
 Mary also spent time working as an investigator for regulators in New Zealand in the areas of data privacy and antitrust.

 For Mary, compliance is more than just a 9-5 job.
 She co-hosts the Great Women in Compliance podcast with Lisa Fine, co-hosts the Boston Compliance Professionals Networking Meet Ups with Matt Kelly, and contributes to thought leadership opportunities in the field regularly; including speaking at conferences, sitting on the Compliance Week Advisory Board, the SCCE Boston Regional Conference Planning Committee, writing articles and and participating in interviews on ethics and compliance.

 Mary’s expertise, commitment to the advancement of women and dedication to coaching the next generation of compliance officers has been recognized in recent years as a finalist in three categories at the Women in Compliance Awards; Compliance Officer of the Year, Mentor of the Year for the Advancement of Women and In-house Compliance Team of the Year.
 She was also bestowed the honor of being named a Compliance Week Top Mind 2019.

-Prior to joining gategroup, Lisa was a practicing attorney in the public and private sectors, including as a litigator and leading a large law firm’s Washington, D.C., pro bono practice and working as an advocate for persons with disabilities.
+Lisa started her career as a practicing attorney in the public and private sectors, including as a litigator, leading a law firm’s Washington, D.C. pro bono practice, and working as an advocate for persons with disabilities.